bennn/zordoz/README.md

 - `save` marks the current context as a target for `jump`
 - `quit` exits the interpreter

-To run tests, execute `make test`.
-Each module in the `private/` folder contains a module `test+` containing unit tests.

 The functions implementing the `dive`, `find`, and `info` commands are available outside the REPL.
 Check the [guide](http://bennn.github.io/zordoz) for a summary.

 ### Quick Search

-Alternatively, passing the names of AST nodes on the command line immediately counts their occurrences in the source:
+Passing the names of AST nodes on the command line immediately counts their occurrences in the source.
+For example, running:

 ```
-$ ./zordoz file.zo branch lam closure
+./zordoz FILE.zo branch lam closure
 ```

 Will count and print the number of times the zo structs [branch](http://docs.racket-lang.org/raco/decompile.html#%28def._%28%28lib._compiler%2Fzo-structs..rkt%29._branch%29%29) [lam](http://docs.racket-lang.org/raco/decompile.html#%28def._%28%28lib._compiler%2Fzo-structs..rkt%29._lam%29%29) and [closure](http://docs.racket-lang.org/raco/decompile.html#%28def._%28%28lib._compiler%2Fzo-structs..rkt%29._closure%29%29) appear.
 (This may take a while, depending on the size of the bytecode file.)
 See the [decompilation guide](http://docs.racket-lang.org/raco/decompile.html#%28mod-path._compiler%2Fzo-structs%29) for a list of all zo struct names.